About CHUCk WISNER

 Victor Frankl

-Chuck is currently working as an advisor with leaders and their teams at Google, Rivian, Apple, Tesla, DTE Energy, and PSEG, all Fortune 200 companies.
-His client list has included Harvard Business School, the Detroit Mayor’s Office, General Motors, Shell, and Chrysler Motor Company.
+Today, Chuck has worked with leaders and teams at Google, Apple, Tesla, Rivian, and other Fortune 200 companies.
+His past clients range from Harvard Business School to the Detroit Mayor’s Office.

 Chuck lives in New England with his wife, Kata, an artist.
-They have two sons, who are living their creative dreams in New York City.
+They have two sons who are out in the world chasing creative dreams.

 “Chuck has taught me so many lessons over the years; the true test of his effectiveness is that I still hear his voice in that millisecond before reacting to something.
 Through my work with him, I came to realize that so much of our interaction with others is determined by the stories we unconsciously tell ourselves, or that others have of us.
 Chuck has a unique ability to identify those narratives, dissect them, and help others to be more mindful of their positive and negative consequences.
 He’s had a profound impact on my success as a leader.
 Even my wife agrees!”